Srav56/Clinical-Trial-Matching/README.md

 project explores the development and implementation of a sophisticated "Clinical Trial Matching" system, leveraging these advanced technologies to revolutionize the patient recruitment landscape.

+## Experimental Setup

+### Dataset

+We made use of pretrained models finetuned on the MSMARCO dataset for the purpose of our project.
+The MSMARCO[3] dataset is a benchmarking dataset used for passage and document ranking.
+It consists of a corpus of queries and corresponding relevant documents which are to be ranked.
+There are 3.2 million documents in it with a goal of ranking them.

+For the purpose of the clincal trials, we used the API provided by clincaltrials.gov to fetch relevant clincal trials based on synthetically created patient cases.

+Embarking on the integration of advanced technologies into healthcare demands a conscientious consideration of ethical dimensions, with paramount attention to patient privacy and data security.
+The "Clinical Trial Matching" system places ethical principles at its core, ensuring strict compliance with guidelines and regulations governing patient data.

+### Implementation

+We made use of the sentence-tranformers library offered on HuggingFace to finetune as well as to test our and other pre-trained models.
+For the purpose of training our model, we trained it according to the MultipleNegativesRankingLoss given in [2] for the ClinicalBERT model instead of the DistilBERT used by the authors.
+We ran it on a TPU provided on Google Colab and the training took apporximately 20 hours to complete.

+The main pipeline of out project is the bi-encoder system, which we have demonstrated in the ClincalTrials_Demo.ipnyb file.
+The idea behind a bi-encoder is that we have two encoder models, here the various pretrained models as well as our model, which take into one sentence each.
+In this case, it would be the query and the inclusion criteria of all the clinical trials.
+Then we take the cosine similarity of each criterion against the query and use the result to sort the clincal trials in order.

+We have mainly run our program using Cloud GPUs and TPUs offered by Google Colab.
+We made extensive use of the HuggingFace library.

 ## Results